 Trustee candidates must be electors of the district and, if trustee zones have been established, a resident of the trustee zone.
 Candidates for election as a library district trustee file nominating petitions which include the name of the candidate, the subdistrict that the candidate is running in (if applicable) and signatures of at least five (5) electors from the district or trustee zone if, applicable.
 The Declaration of Candidacy and Petition of Candidacy forms are available from and filed with the library district.
 However, the forms are also available from the County Clerk's Election Office.
 Nominations shall be filed not later than 5 p.m. on the ninth Friday preceding the election for which the nomination is made.
 The clerk of the district has seven (7) days following the filing to verify the qualifications of the nominee and certify that person is to be placed on the ballot.
-(33-2715, 34-1404, Idaho Code; see Election Consolidation Calendar for dates)
+(33-2715, 34-1404, Idaho Code; see Election Consolidation Calendar for dates) Who is responsible for administration of the election?

 The county clerk has authority to administer library district elections in accordance with the provisions of Title 34, Chapter 14, Idaho Code.
-(33-2716, 34-1401, Idaho Code)
+(33-2716, 34-1401, 34-1406, Idaho Code) Are write-in candidates allowed?

 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the clerk of the library board not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the clerk of the library board not less than the eighth Friday before the election.
 Declaration of Intent forms can be obtained from the clerk of the district or the County Clerk's Election Office.
-(33-2717A, 34-1407, Idaho Code)
+(33-2717A, 34-1407, Idaho Code) What if only one candidate files?

-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) qualified candidate has been nominated for a position to be filled, no election will be held.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for a position to be filled, no election will be held.
 No later than seven (7) days before the date of the election, the library board declares the candidate to be elected and the clerk of the library board makes and delivers certificate of election to the candidate.
 (33-2717, Idaho Code)

+Frequently Asked Questions

+Is absentee voting allowed?